 Casale sees significant potential in ammonia energy.
 According to Rob Stockwell, Casale’s North American Agent, “ammonia is a great way to move hydrogen around.”
 He anticipates many opportunities for technology development as ammonia becomes a hydrogen carrier.
 “Ammonia is not set up with an extensive distribution network, certainly compared with natural gas.
 We wonder what could be done with distributed production via small-scale plants.
 Of course some breakthroughs will be needed for a 50 or 100 ton-per-day plant to become economical.”

 “Next year we anticipate bringing a larger group of sponsors on board,” Olson said.
 “We will be striving to attain critical mass that will allow us to start the advocacy process in selected countries.”
-He asked that companies interested in the commercial opportunities surrounding ammonia energy and who want to support the NH3FA’s advocacy work contact him directly at [email protected]

 According to John Kutsch, Vice President of Business Development at Terrestrial Energy USA Ltd., the company’s proprietary Integral Molten Salt Reactor (IMSR) “generates carbon-free, base-load heat and electricity that can produce hydrogen using high-temperature steam electrolysis.
 This will enable production of ammonia more cleanly and cheaply than deriving it from natural gas.”